The term "Sumerian" is an exonym a name given by another group of people,

 yet my food is hunger, on the day shares were allotted my allotted share

-1st military war panel scene for religious empire governance and kingship
+1st military war panel scene for religious empire governance,

 The standard of Ur.
 There are two sides of this panel made in mother of